We aim to ensure that our website is as accessible as possible, we do this through a variety of features.

 Please read the following tips to help you with any accessibility issues or to simply improve your browsing experience.

-To make our website as accessible as possible, we offer you the option to use the browsealoud function.
-Browsealoud helps our website visitors who require online reading support and those who simply prefer to listen to information instead of reading it.
-Those with print disabilities, such as dyslexia or mild visual impairments, and those with English as a second language find browsealoud particularly useful.
+A number of our website visitors require online reading support and there are also those who simply prefer to listen to information instead of reading it.
+Those with print disabilities, such as dyslexia or mild visual impairments, and those with English as a second language find this feature particularly useful.

 We keep the navigation consistent throughout the site.
 By providing consistent navigational aids include the site map, the section headers, the breadcrumb trail and the pulldown navigation menus.